BuomYian/alx-backend-python/python-generators-0x00/README.md

 ## Project Overview

 This project is part of the ALX Backend Python curriculum and demonstrates database operations using Python and MySQL.
 It implements a complete database seeding system that creates a MySQL database, defines a user data table, and populates it with sample user information from a CSV file.
+It also demonstrates the use of Python generators for efficient data streaming and batch processing.

 ## Project Objectives